gotchoices/votetorrent/doc/transactions.md

   - [**New Tail**]: only present if the tail block was full
     - **Block ID**: The ID of the new tail block for the collection
     - **Header ID**: The ID of the updated header block for the collection
-  - **Mutations**: The set of physical mutations to the blocks in this collection - tail block mutation includes the logical changes
+  - **Transform**: The set of physical mutations to the blocks in this collection - tail block transform includes the logical changes
 - **Timestamp**: The time when the transaction was submitted - based on the client's clock - will be validated for reasonableness - will be made >= prior transaction's timestamp
 - **Signatures**: Cryptographic signatures from participating nodes to ensure the integrity and authenticity of the transaction.